MIKE2.0 methodology

-The Method for an Integrated Knowledge Environment (MIKE2.0) is an open source delivery methodology for enterprise information management consultants.
+The Method for an Integrated Knowledge Environment (MIKE2.0) was an open source delivery methodology for enterprise information management consultants.
 MIKE2.0 was released in December 2006 by BearingPoint's Information Management team under the leadership of Robert Hillard.
 The project used Creative Commons Attribution License and was implemented by Sean McClowry.
-The project is now run by the MIKE2.0 Governance Association, a non-profit organisation based in Switzerland, with BearingPoint and Deloitte as the founding members.
+The project was run by the MIKE2.0 Governance Association, a non-profit organisation based in Switzerland, with BearingPoint and Deloitte as the founding members.
 In March 2013 a book Information Development Using MIKE2.0 was published promoting it.

+In March 2015, DAMA-International (now known as the Data Management Association) and the MIKE2.0 Governance Association announced an agreement to transition the methodology and associated IP to DAMA-International.

 Description

-The methodology provides a framework for information management.
+The methodology provided a framework for information management.

-It covers how information is created, accessed, presented and used in decision-making to how it is kept secure, stored and destroyed.
+It covered how information is created, accessed, presented and used in decision-making to how it is kept secure, stored and destroyed.

 Information development

 While initially focused around structured data, it coined the term "information development".